-Yes, it excludes vehicles that are being or will be used for the following commercial uses: taxi, rental, limousine or shuttle service, towing/wrecker service, police or emergency service, dump trucks, cherry pickers, lifting or hoisting, racing or competitive driving.
+Yes, it excludes vehicles that are being or will be used for the following commercial uses: taxi, rental, limousine or shuttle service, towing/wrecker service, police or emergency service, dumping (dump beds), cherry pickers, lifting or hoisting, or racing or competitive driving.

 Should you sell your covered Chevy to another individual, any remaining coverage under the New- or Used-Vehicle Protection Plans may be transferred to the new owner prior to the plan’s expiration date.
-You must complete a Transfer Request form within 15 days of the transfer of ownership and pay a $75 transfer fee ($40 in Florida).
+You must complete a Transfer Request form within 30 days of the transfer of ownership and pay the applicable fee to the administrator.

 36 months or 45,000 miles, whichever comes first